-- Complete the Adult Education Special Admit program (AESA) application packet. - Complete an orientation with a School of Continuing Education (SCE) counselor.
+- Complete the Adult Education Special Admit Dual Enrollment program (AESA) application packet. - Complete an orientation with a School of Continuing Education (SCE) counselor.

-• For noncredit special admit, enrollment may occur during fall, winter, spring, and summer terms.
+• For noncredit students, special admit, Uncoordinated Dual Enrollment may occur during fall, winter, spring, and summer terms.

-Noncredit or K-12 Adult School Special Admit students will be able to enroll in up to a maximum of 11 units per term.

-3. Dual Enrollment Program
+- Noncredit or K-12 Adult School Special Admit Dual Enrollment students will be able to enroll in up to a maximum of 11 units per term. - 3.
+Coordinated Dual Enrollment Program

-A Dual Enrollment student is a high school student who enrolls in College and Career Access Pathways (CCAP) and Non-CCAP college credit courses in partnership with high school district and offered on or through their high school campus.
+A Coordinated Dual Enrollment student is a high school student who enrolls in College and Career Access Pathways (CCAP) and Non-CCAP college credit courses in partnership with high school district and offered on or through their high school campus.

-- A student must be currently enrolled in 10th, 11th, or 12th grade. - A 10th grade high school student is a student who has completed the 9th grade. - Approval of high school administrator or designee.
+- A student must be currently enrolled in 9th, 10th, 11th, or 12th grade. - A 109th grade high school student is a student who has completed the 98th grade. - Approval of high school administrator or designee.